 The Firm is actively working with the Alianza Pro Bono and the non-profit organization Nietos Itinerantes in workshops and legal clinics for educating senior citizens.
 On May 2019, the Firm had the chance to participate, represented by Hugo Alonzo, an associate of the Dispute Resolution practice group, in a training in Ayacucho aimed at 150 senior citizens, mostly Quechua speakers, and, thanks to the help of the organization's members who acted as translators, it was possible to answer many of their doubts about legal capacity and other matters related to civil law.

-In October 2019, Carla Navarro, an associate of the Firm, together with Alianza Pro Bono and Nietos Itinerantes represented us in the Free Legal Workshop and Counselling for Senior Citizens that took place in the House of the Elderly (Casa del Adulto Mayor, in Spanish) of the La Victoria District.
+In October 2019, our Firm, together with Alianza Pro Bono and Nietos Itinerantes offered a Free Legal Workshop and Counselling for Senior Citizens that took place in the House of the Elderly (Casa del Adulto Mayor, in Spanish) of the La Victoria District.
 On that occasion attendees participated in a workshop on legal capacity, interdiction and maintenance, after which their questions were answered.